danieljprice/splash/docs/settings.rst

 By default if the x and y axes are both spatial coordinates, the axes are scaled proportionately.
-This can be changed via the “spatial dimensions have same scale” option in the p)age submenu.
+This can be changed via the “spatial dimensions have same scale” option in :ref:`sec:menu-p`.

 Using non-square axes on coordinate plots
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~